Signed in as:

 filler@godaddy.com

-I do start my students with the actual violin from day 1, but before you rush to buy an instrument, there are a few things to consider!
+Before you rush to buy an instrument, there are a few things to consider!
 Quality is very important to your success, and I recommend only going through a violin shop that specializes in stringed instruments for that reason.
-I can recommend some violin shops that are online that have low price points while maintaining quality and offer rental and rent-to-own programs, too.
-I also recommend Benning Violins in LA.
+Recommended violin shops that are online that have low price points while maintaining quality and offer rental and rent-to-own programs include: kennedyviolins.com, sharmusic.com, swstrings.com, and fiddlershop.com.
+(There are others, too!
+But you'll notice I don't list Amazon or Ebay - this is because you really need to know what to look for.)
+I also highly recommend Benning Violins in Studio City, CA (Los Angeles) if you’re able to make the drive there.
 For children, make sure you get the right size - not too big!
+Violin shops normally also rent or sell violas, cellos, and double basses - they're all in the same "family" after all!

-Generally, we'll focus on making music without worrying about how to read music for the first couple of months.
+Generally, we'll focus on making music without worrying about how to read music for the first couple of months (or longer or shorter, depending on the student).
 That way, you know how to "speak" the language before you learn to read it, and you get to really enjoy playing the violin because we will be playing real songs from the beginning.

 If you have already been playing for a while, we'll talk about your current repertoire before the first lesson.
 Then at the beginning of your first lesson, we'll assess your technique through your current repertoire and go from there!

-You will need rosin (this almost always comes with the violin) and a shoulder rest, which you might have to buy separately.
+You will need rosin for all stringed instruments (this usually comes with the instrument) and a shoulder rest for violins and viola, or a endpin stopper for cello, which you might have to buy separately.

-For in-person lessons, I supply sheet music and will tune your violin for you until you learn to do it yourself.
+For in-person lessons, I supply sheet music and will tune your instrument for you until you learn to do it yourself.

 There is SO MUCH to learn with the violin!
 But it does not have to be hard to learn everything.
 I believe anyone - yes, anyone! - can learn to play the violin if their teacher knows how to break everything down into very small steps.
 This way, you can master each step, grow your confidence, and ensure that you learn to play with good technique.